philhanna/parstats/design_notes.md

 project, alongside the `myproject` directory.
 The `myproject` directory contains the main module `main.py` and the subdirectories for different components of the application, such as `module1` and `module2`.
-The `tests` directory contains test modules, and the `data` directory contains non-Python data.
+The `tests` directory contains test modules, and the `testdata` directory contains non-Python data.

 The `setup.py` file is used to define the metadata and dependencies of your